What is a Biodigester? Biodigester for Solid Waste Management

 Meriam Webster dictionary defines a biodigester as;

-A device or structure in which the digestion of organic waste matter by bacteria takes place with the production of a burnable biogas and a nutrient-rich slurry.
+it is a system in which the digestion of organic waste matter by bacteria occurs with the production of burnable biogas and a nutrient-rich slurry.

-This anaerobically process takes place in a digester tank where bacteria to converts the waste into water and methane.
-The composition of the gases produced by this type of biodigester is about 60% Methane, 30% Carbon Dioxide.
+This anaerobic process takes place in a digester tank where bacteria convert the waste into water and methane.
+The composition of the gases produced by this biodigester type is about 60% Methane, 30% Carbon Dioxide.

 Water leaves the tank for re-use in other places.
 The bacteria used are anaerobic.
 This means that they can survive in places where there is no oxygen.
-In addition, they procreate and multiply themselves.
+Besides, they procreate and multiply themselves.
 For this reason, the systems don’t require another dosing.

-Biodigesters are, however, superb solutions for rural-urban communities, towns and cities where the system can be used for human waste management.
+Biodigesters are, however, superb solutions for rural-urban communities, towns, and cities used for human waste management.

 Biodigester Solution For Human Waste Management

-A biodigester does not need a sewage system.
-This is because solid waste is turned to water.
+A biodigester does not need frequent exhausting because solid waste is broken down and converted to water.
 The water leaves through an outlet or percolates to the ground.
 Bacteria in use work under a different range of temperature.
-A colourless and odourless gas commonly known as Bio Gas is generated.
+A colorless and odorless gas, commonly known as biogas, is generated.